AceCentre/MAT-doc/README.md

 If we are attaching and switch or a light device such as an iPad onto a powerchair, it has little impact on stability.
 If we are attaching a large eye gaze at nearly 4kg in front of the user that has a bigger impact.
 Some AAC devices are becoming smaller and may be positioned close to the user, others are getting larger and need positioning further away from the user.
 They may be higher risk.

 Use this section to note all the relevant information on the wheelbases you may wish to mount to.
 This information should normally be on labels on the chair, one from the manufacturer, and often one from the service or organisation that supplied the base.
+## Section 3

-## Section 3.1 – Feasibility of Wheelchair Mount
+### Section 3.1 – Feasibility of Wheelchair Mount

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.

 You should be careful to ensure that all the factors listed have been considered when selecting the type of mount to use, and for its location on the wheelbase.

-## SECTION 3.2 – FEASIBILITY OF DESK/TABLE MOUNT
+### SECTION 3.2 – FEASIBILITY OF DESK/TABLE MOUNT

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.

 You should be careful to ensure that all the factors listed have been considered when selecting the type of mount to use, and for its location on the wheelbase.

-## Section 3.3 – Feasibility of Floor Mount
+### Section 3.3 – Feasibility of Floor Mount

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.